gsi102/haiku-oracle/README.md

 Haiku-oracle

-The pet project allows you to receive prophecies in the Japanese haiku style.
+The pet project.
+The telegram bot @haikuoraclebot sends you Japanese haiku in two languages and on the chosen topic.

 Stack:

 - React
+- NodeJS (Express)
+- MongoDB
 - SASS
-- MongoDB

 ## Available Scripts